DaxterM/bitcoin-bosh-release/README.md

 # bitcoin-bosh-release
 # BOSH release for bitcoin

-This is a a bosh release for a full bitcoin node.
+This is a a bosh release for a [full bitcoin node](https://bitcoin.org/en/full-node).

 ### Upload the BOSH releases

-To use this BOSH release first upload it to your BOSH:
+To use this BOSH release first upload it to your BOSH Director:

 ```
 bosh target BOSH_HOST